Radon: Natural

 Radon is produced by the radioactive decay of radium-226, which is found in uranium ores, phosphate rock, shales, igneous and metamorphic rocks such as granite, gneiss, and schist, and to a lesser degree, in common rocks such as limestone.
 Every square mile of surface soil, to a depth of 6 inches (2.6 km^{2} to a depth of 15 cm), contains about 1 gram of radium, which releases radon in small amounts to the atmosphere.
 It is estimated that 2.4 billion curies (90 EBq) of radon are released from soil annually worldwide.
 This is equivalent to some 15.3 kg.

 Radon concentration can differ widely from place to place.
 In the open air, it ranges from 1 to 100 Bq/m^{3}, even less (0.1 Bq/m^{3}) above the ocean.
+In the United States, the average outdoor radon level is estimated to be 15 Bq/m^{3} (0.4 pCi/L).
 In caves or ventilated mines, or poorly ventilated houses, its concentration climbs to 20–2,000 Bq/m^{3}.

 Radon concentration can be much higher in mining contexts.
 Ventilation regulations instruct to maintain radon concentration in uranium mines under the "working level", with 95th percentile levels ranging up to nearly 3 WL (546 pCi ^{222}Rn per liter of air; 20.2 kBq/m^{3}, measured from 1976 to 1985).

 The concentration in the air at the (unventilated) Gastein Healing Gallery averages 43 kBq/m^{3} (1.2 nCi/L) with maximal value of 160 kBq/m^{3} (4.3 nCi/L).

 Radon mostly appears with the radium/uranium series (decay chain) (^{222}Rn), and marginally with the thorium series (^{220}Rn).
 The element emanates naturally from the ground, and some building materials, all over the world, wherever traces of uranium or thorium are found, and particularly in regions with soils containing granite or shale, which have a higher concentration of uranium.
 Not all granitic regions are prone to high emissions of radon.
 Being a rare gas, it usually migrates freely through faults and fragmented soils, and may accumulate in caves or water.
 Owing to its very short half-life (four days for ^{222}Rn), radon concentration decreases very quickly when the distance from the production area increases.
 Radon concentration varies greatly with season and atmospheric conditions.
 For instance, it has been shown to accumulate in the air if there is a meteorological inversion and little wind.